YehudaGN/Desert-Runner/README.md

 <h1>5.
 Implementation Timeline</h1>

-Friday Afternoon & Weekend  8/15/21 -- I will have a clear plan on what I need to do and will have a frame work up and running
+Friday Afternoon & Weekend  8/15/21 -- I will have a clear plan on what I need to do and will have a player on the screen as well as jump and duck functionality.

 Monday - 8/16/21 - I will have a working skeleton with movement, collision, and game over.